NEBOSH Open Book Exam (OBE) - What they are, how they work and what you need to do

 The NEBOSH open book exam paper consists of two parts.
 Part one being a scenario; part two being the questions.
 Below are some tips on how to answer the scenario-based questions.

-You have 24 hours to complete the examination, giving you as much time as you need to complete your answers.
+You have 24 hours to complete the examination (48 hours for the Construction Certificate), giving you as much time as you need to complete your answers.
 What’s more, this time does not have to be all in one go; you can spread it over the 24 hours, or you can do it in one sitting.
 Most students complete the OBE in around 4 hours.

 Where do I sit the exam?